kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 Although GP is an exact Bayesian method, the compuational complexity renders it impractical (without approximation) for high-dimensional problem.
 Here, we use ensemble neural network method to construct the bi-fidelity bayesian surrogate model.
 The principle of ensembling for uncertainty quantification is:

-* Each NN tend to converge near the data points but vary over regions (of input domain) where data is absent.
+* Each NN tend to converge where the data points are close by.
+However, they can vary each other over the regions (of input domain) where data is absent.

 Specifically, I use *Bagging*<sup>[2](https://www.stat.berkeley.edu/~breiman/bagging.pdf)</sup> over NN.
-Using different boostrapped data to train each NN further helps to avoid overfit.
+Using different boostrapped data to train each NN can further helps to avoid overfit.

 ### 3.1 Single fidelity *Bagging* NN

-For performance comparison of bi-fidelity model, here, we used 40 **HF** data to train single (high) fidelity model.
+For performance comparison of bi-fidelity model, here, we used 40 **HF** data to train single fidelity model.
 ![]({{ "assets/img/bifidel_GPvsNN/high-fidelity-baggingNN.jpg" | absolute_url }})

 ### 3.1 Low fidelity *Bagging* NN